 What Is an MRA?

 An MRA is a type of MRI that looks specifically at blood vessels.
-During an MRA, you will still be asked to lie in a large tube-shaped machine.
+During the test, you will still be asked to lie in a large tube-shaped MRA machine.
 In some cases, you may need to have a special dye added to your bloodstream to make blood vessels easier to see.

 Your doctor may also need an MRA to: